-Factories use a couple of different fibers and materials, it’s often polyfilament, low grade acrylic, and polyester.
+Factories use a couple of different fibers and materials, it’s often poly filament, low-grade acrylic, and polyester.
 Before reaching the product stage, these fibers then go through a lot of chemical and mechanical processing.
-Low quality synthetic fibers will look very plastic and waxy!
-On the other hand, higher quality ones will resemble real human hair more, have some luster and texture to it.
+Low-quality synthetic fibers will look very plastic and waxy!
+On the other hand, higher quality ones will resemble real human hair more, have some luster and texture to them.

 How is the Human Hair Collected?

-Highest quality extensions are made from 100% real human hair that haven’t been chemically or mechanically processed.
-Manufactures will sometimes even manually check each batch to see if cuticles align.
+The highest-quality extensions are made from 100% real human hair that hasn’t been chemically or mechanically processed.
+Manufacturers will sometimes even manually check each batch to see if cuticles align.

 Synthetic Hair Extensions Cost

 Surely, synthetic extensions that are a bit pricier must mean the quality is a lot better, right?
 Maybe you’re getting something close to human hair even?
 Sadly, you would be wrong.
-Synthetic hair can cost as much as real hair, unless you buy from “premium” brands that hike up the price.
+Synthetic hair can cost as much like real hair unless you buy from “premium” brands that hike up the price.

 Price Range: $2 to $45+